Badass Women Who Rock: The Queens of the Stage and Studio

 🎸 Joan Jett

-The leather-jacketed queen who took the sweet ‘60s bubblegum and smashed it against a Marshall stack.
+The leather-jacketed queen who took bubblegum pop and smashed it against a Marshall stack.

 🌌 Grace Slick

-The cosmic priestess of the psychedelic age.
-“White Rabbit” was her battle cry.
+The cosmic priestess of psychedelia.
+“White Rabbit” wasn’t a song—it was a war cry.

 🩸 Janis Joplin